Angola: Africa's Wonderful Wild West - Birding Tour

 Day 9: Muxima to Kumbira Forest

-We have another opportunity for any of the local specialties we may have missed before we head for Kumbira, where we have a lengthy 5-night stay.
+We have another opportunity for any of the local specialties we may have missed before we head for Kumbira, where we have our next stopping point.

-After our wonderful 5-night stay we have to get on the move again, and after another morning in the Kumbira area we head south to Huambo.
+After our wonderful 3-night stay we have to get on the move again, and after another morning in the Kumbira area we head south to Alto Hama.
 There will be opportunistic stops en-route when we see new birds.
-The road has several bridges along the way where Red-rumped Swallow, Brazza’s Martin and other good birds can be found we will spend time at these!
+The road has several bridges along the way where Red-rumped Swallow, Brazza’s Martin and other good birds can be found.

-We have another long day in the car, and it’s a 6-hr drive to the southern scarp at Lubango.
+We have another long day in the car, as it’s a several-hour drive to the southern scarp at Lubango.
 However, there will be birding en-route and as we get to Lubango can expect some different and interesting birds.

 Day 16: Tundavala Escarpment

-Some of Africa’s finest scenery is on offer with massive cliffs that drop nearly 1-km to the stony-plains below.
-The grassland habitat is interspersed with forest patches and outcrops.
-One of the main reasons for visiting here is the snazzy Angola Cave-chat, a smart bird in a stunning landscape.
-Also Swierstra’s Francolin remains here (but is rare) if we have missed it earlier in the trip.
-Other specialties include Ludwig’s Double-collared Sunbird and Angolan Slaty-Flycatcher, Freckled Nightjar, Bradfield’s and Alpine Swift, Hartlaub’s Babbler, Miombo Rock-Thrush, Salvadori’s Eremomela, and the landae form of African Firefinch and the stunning Angolan Waxbill, the second main reason to scour the escarpment.
+Some of Africa’s finest scenery is on offer with massive cliffs that drop nearly one kilometer to the arid plains below.
+The high-elevation grassland habitat is interspersed with forest patches and outcrops.
+One of the main reasons for visiting this site is the snazzy Angola Cave-Chat, a smart bird in a stunning landscape.
+Also Swierstra’s and Finsch’s Francolins remain here (but re rare) if we have missed them earlier in the trip.
+Other specialties include Fülleborn’s Longclaw, Ludwig’s Double-collared Sunbird, Angolan Slaty-Flycatcher, Freckled Nightjar, Bradfield’s and Alpine Swifts, Hartlaub’s Babbler, Miombo Rock-Thrush, Salvadori’s Eremomela, Pale-billed Firefinch and the stunning Angolan Waxbill.

 Day 17: Namibe

-From Lubango it’s about a 2-hr drive down into the barren flats of the Namib, where we will go birding on the fringes of the Namibe NP.
-Our first stop however will be the Leba escarpment, which is not only gorgeous, but it holds the very localized Cinderella Waxbill, Fülleborn’s Longclaw and Rockrunner.
-Further towards the coast we hit the true Namib and can expect many of the specialty birds more associated with Namibia, including Ludwig’s Bustard, Bare-cheeked Babbler, Rosy-faced Lovebird, Monteiro’s and Damara Red-billed Hornbills, Gray’s, Stark’s, Benguela Long-billed and Sabota Larks, Karoo and Tractrac Chats, Kalahari Scrub Robin, Chat Flycatcher, Ground Batis, Carp’s Tit, Pale-winged and Meves’s Starlings (sometimes split as Kunene Long-tailed Starling), Dusky Sunbird, and Lark-like Bunting.
+From Lubango it’s about a two-hour drive down into the barren flats of the Namib Desert, where we will go birding on the fringes of the Namibe NP.
+Our first stop however will be the Leba Escarpment, which is not only gorgeous, but also holds the very localized Cinderella Waxbill and Rockrunner.
+Further towards the coast we hit the true Namib and can expect many of the specialty birds more associated with Namibia, including Ludwig’s Bustard, Bare-cheeked Babbler, Rosy-faced Lovebird, Monteiro’s and Damara Red-billed Hornbills, Stark’s, Benguela Long-billed, and Sabota Larks, Karoo and Tractrac Chats, Kalahari Scrub-Robin, Chat Flycatcher, Ground Batis (White-tailed Shrike), Carp’s Tit, Pale-winged and Meves’s Starlings (sometimes split as Kunene Long-tailed Starling), Dusky Sunbird, and Lark-like Bunting.
 After a long day in the field we return to Lubango to overnight.

 Day 18: Departure

 Today after breakfast we head to Lubango airport where the tour ends.
-We’ll arrive in time to catch flights out to Windhoek or Luanda.
+We’ll arrive in time to catch flights out to Windhoek, Namibia or Luanda, Angola.